scottyschup/ruby-curriculum/w2d5/rspec-syntax.md

 RSpec is distributed in a gem called 'rspec', which is actually a meta-gem that packages three other gems: rspec-core, rspec-expectations, and rspec-mocks.
-We'll spend most of our time on rspec-core and  rspec- expectations.
+We'll spend most of our time on rspec-core and rspec-expectations.

 Some of the syntax and framing will be covered here, but the READMEs of both rspec-core and rspec-expectations are required reading.